If you’re new to the blogging world, you might not have come across the term “guest posting” yet.

 This ties in with your blog’s desired positioning as an authority figure.

-If the website has low quality, poorly-written content or accepts guest posts from everybody under the sun on all sorts of topics, it reflects badly on all involved.
+If the website in question has low quality, poorly-written content or accepts guest posts from everybody under the sun on all sorts of topics, it reflects badly on everyone involved.

 3. Does the Website Have a Good Amount of Traffic?